AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/nov2022/tips-and-tricks-q-and-a.md

 ---
-title: [!DNL Adobe Analytics] Champion Tips and Tricks Follow-up Q&A
+title: "[!DNL Adobe Analytics] Champion Tips and Tricks Follow-up Q&A"
 description: We gathered five [!DNL Adobe Analytics] Champions from across the globe to share the tips and tricks that helped them master [!DNL Adobe Analytics].
 During the event, over 90 questions were asked by [!DNL Adobe Analytics] users around the world.
 Since our [!DNL Adobe Analytics] experts weren't able to answer all of those question during the live Q&A, we got the group back together and hosted a follow-up Q&A session where the Champions answered YOUR questions and shared even more expert tips & tricks.
 role: User
 doc-type: Event